JoshOlam/xyz_chatbot/README.md

 ## Technical Report

 #### Introduction
-This report presents the development of an NLP-powered chatbot for XYZ, a fictional company.
+This report presents the development of an NLP-powered chatbot for XYZ, a fictional company, as a coding assessment.
 The objective of this project is to create a chatbot that can effectively handle customer queries and provide appropriate responses in real time on the XYZ website (www.xyz.com).
 The chatbot aims to enhance customer support and engagement by providing prompt and accurate assistance to users.
 This report provides an overview of the project, its functionalities, sample queries and responses, data storage considerations, implementation details, and a disclaimer about the fictional nature of XYZ.

 ### Project Overview
 The XYZ chatbot project involves building an NLP model that understands and responds to customer requests in text format.
 The chatbot is designed to provide various services, including addressing technical issues, guiding customers through the return process, handling complaints, providing company information, and facilitating contact with customer service agents.
-Additionally, the chatbot prompts users to create an account or sign up for the XYZ mailing list, further enhancing customer engagement.
+Additionally, the chatbot prompts users to create an account or sign up for the XYZ mailing list, which will further enhance customer engagement.

 ### Functionalities
 The chatbot has been developed with the following key functionalities: